FSS/PPS 08.07 - Water Management Plan

 Sr. Reviewer: Director, Grounds and Waste Management Operations

 This policy describes water and drought management guidelines for the various water sources used by Texas State University.

 PROCEDURES FOR PUMPING WATER FROM THE EDWARDS AQUIFER

-University withdrawals will not exceed the permitted water allotments from the Edwards Aquifer Authority (EAA).
+University withdrawals will not exceed the permitted water allotments set by the Edwards Aquifer Authority (EAA).

 The university will comply with the EAA Groundwater Conservation Plan and all applicable industrial best management practices (Ind BMP) as an industrial user of Edwards Aquifer water.

 Ind BMP-1 System Water Audits, Leak Detection, and Repairs – Meters for potable water applications will be monitored.
 Water audits and leak detection inspections will be conducted, and appropriate actions will be taken based on the results.

 Ind BMP-3 Sub-Metering – All landscape irrigation systems will be sub-metered, and records of landscape water consumption will be maintained.

 Ind BMP-4 Landscape Conservation Programs – Grounds Operations will comply with the variance granted by EAA in 2004.

-Ind BMP-6 Athletic Field Conservation Programs – Campus Recreation and Athletics will comply with the variance granted by EAA in 2004.
+Ind BMP-6 Athletic Field Conservation Programs – The Department of Campus Recreation and Athletics will comply with the variance granted by EAA in 2004.

 Ind BMP-8 Cooling Tower Conservation Program – Make-up water will be metered.
 The university will conduct regular inspections for leaks and malfunctions and appropriate actions will be taken based on the results.
 Cycling will be monitored with the goal to maximize the number of cycles of concentrations.

 Ind BMP-9 Conservation Programs for Industrial Users – The university will pursue the following actions as funding allows:

-recovery of thermal water used in the provision of steam and chilled water so as to maximize the amount of water that is reused in order to reduce the amount of fresh make-up water introduced into the systems;
+recover thermal water used in the provision of steam and chilled water to maximize the amount of water that is reused in order to reduce the amount of fresh make-up water introduced into the systems;

-monitor and control the use of water in all chiller plant cooling towers to minimize losses due to leakage, evaporation, and drift;
+monitor and control the use of water in all chiller plant cooling towers to minimize losses due to leakage and drift;

 utilize cooling coils with higher delta T to improve the temperature differential, thereby saving energy and reducing water requirements;